-By thinking “I want to walk.” the brain transmits necessary signals to muscles necessary for the motions through nerves.
+By thinking, “I want to walk,” the brain sends the necessary signals through the nerves to the muscles needed for that movement.

 The speed of signals that are conveyed from the brain to each muscle is between approximately 150km/h and 400km/h, which is far beyond the speed of Shinkansen bullet train.

-BES that leaks out on the skin surface is so feeble.
-Its voltages are only from 1/1000th to 1/100,000th of the ones that are exerted by dry batteries
+BES that appears on the skin surface is very faint.
+Its voltages are only from 1/1000th to 1/100,000th of the ones that are exerted by dry batteries.

-As HAL® is able to detect such weak signals, it does not overlook the wearer‘s so subtle motions that cannot cause flexion of the leg.
+As HAL can detect such weak signals, it does not overlook the wearer‘s slightest subtle motions that don‘t make the limbs bend.